Random quantum circuits are approximate unitary $t$-designs in depth $O\left(nt^{5+o(1)}\right)$: Results

-For the error-robust notions of quantum circuit complexity defined above Corollary~\ref{cor:growthcomplexity} provides the strongest existing bounds for random quantum circuits over qubits of superpolynomial depth so far.
+For the error-robust notions of quantum circuit complexity defined above Corollary~\ref{cor:growthcomplexity} provides the strongest \jh{known} bounds for random quantum circuits over qubits of superpolynomial depth.

-\begin{remark} Ref.~\cite{brandao_complexity_2019} in fact provides a much stronger result.
-Even an operational notion of complexity that quantifies the resources necessary to distinguish a unitary from the maximally depolarizing channel (the ``most useless'' channel) is lower bounded by $\Omega(T^{1/(5+o(1))})$. \end{remark}
+Ref.~\cite{brandao_complexity_2019} in fact provides \jh{an even} stronger result.
+Even an operational notion of complexity that quantifies the resources necessary to distinguish a unitary from the maximally depolarizing channel (the ``most useless'' channel) is lower bounded by $\Omega(T^{1/(5+o(1))})$.

-\begin{remark} In this paper we focus on random quantum circuits over qubits.
-This is because there are very concrete bounds available for the maximal circuit complexity of the multiqubit Clifford group~\cite{aaronson2004improved,bravyi2021hadamard}.
-However, the same proof strategy works for every local dimension that is prime because in these dimensions the Clifford group forms a unitary $2$-design.
-Therefore, all results in this section can be proven for every prime power dimension with constants depending on the maximal circuit complexity of the multiqudit Clifford group. \end{remark}